 Probably LCD is the most fragile part of any laptop or other hand-held device.
 When you drop your device on the corner or bend too much, you will definitely crack the screen.
 After this your computer becomes unusable.
-What to do next on this situation?
-First of all try to evaluate situation and see how old your laptop is.
-If you planned to upgrade to newer, then it is the right time – you can sell parts of broken laptop on eBay or on local market.
-Anyway if you have a bit of engineering steam, you should fix it.
+What to do next in this situation?
+First of all, try to evaluate the situation and see how old your laptop is.
+If you planned to upgrade to newer, then it is the right time – you can sell parts of broken laptops on eBay or the local market.
+Anyway, if you have a bit of engineering steam, you should fix it.

-Replacing of LCD is easy task, then only problem you may face is finding right LCD for it.
-Laptop screens are pretty much standard all you need is to find right size and type.
-If you are not sure, remove broken LCD from broken laptop and look at the sticker on the back.
-You will find screen model number like LTN154X3-LOD.
-Then number 154 indicates that screen diagonal size is 15.4-inch.
-LTN indicates that manufacturer is Samsung.
+Replacing LCD is an easy task, then the only problem you may face is finding the right LCD.
+Laptop screens are pretty much standard.
+All you need is to find the right size and type.
+If you are not sure, remove the broken LCD from the broken laptop and look at the back’s sticker.
+You will find screen model numbers like LTN154X3-LOD.
+Then number 154 indicates that the screen diagonal size is 15.4-inch.
+LTN indicates that the manufacturer is Samsung.
 You can find pretty much all codes by googling it.

-You don’t always need to look for LCD from same manufacturer.
-But be sure to check visually if sockets and connectors are same and at same positions.
-Also an inverter should be same.
-Don’t forget fixing points – they need to be exact otherwise you wont be able to replace it.
+You don’t always need to look for an LCD from the same manufacturer.
+But be sure to check visually if sockets and connectors are the same and at the same positions.
+Also, an inverter should be the same.
+Don’t forget fixing points – they need to be exact; otherwise, you won’t replace them.

-Once you know what to look for you can try different sources.
-The obvious one is an eBay.
-Depending on your LCD type and size prices may vary from $50 to $250 dollars.
-If you don’t want to risk on shipping it – try local dealers for OEM replacements.
-If you laptop is quite old and LCD doesn’t have to be new, then try to search in classifieds for LCD panels or even laptops with blown motherboards.
-They usually sell cheap.
-They are great source for LCD panels.
+Once you know what to look for, you can try different sources.
+The obvious one is eBay.
+Depending on your LCD type and size, prices may vary from $50 to 250 dollars.
+If you don’t want to risk shipping it – try local dealers for OEM replacements.
+If your laptop is quite old and LCD doesn’t have to be new, try to search classifieds for LCD panels or even laptops with blown motherboards.
+They usually sell cheaply.
+They are a great source for LCD panels.

-So you have your LCD – the rest is easy task – removing damaged panel and placing new one.
-If you need a little help there are many resources and videos on internet with help when you experiencing problems with your laptop screen.
-But practically all work is to unscrew, open LCD panel, unplug cables and replacing panel.
-Then connect everything at was before and you can switch laptop on to see if it works.
+So you have your LCD – the rest is an easy task – removing the damaged panel and placing a new one.
+If you need a little help, there are many resources and videos on the internet with help when experiencing problems with your laptop screen.
+But practically all work is to unscrew, open LCD panels, unplug cables, and replace the panel.
+Then connect everything as was before, and you can switch the laptop on to see if it works.